 Personally speaking, I love traveling and am going to one of my bucket list destinations in the winter—Iceland—and hope to see the Northern Lights!

 Professionally speaking, I have two exciting things coming in 2020 for my business.
-One is party rentals for wedding-related events, such as a wedding shower, rehearsal dinner or day after brunch.
+One is party rentals for wedding-related events, such as a wedding shower, rehearsal dinner or day-after brunch.
 The other is wedding planning group calls for couples who need assistance planning but can’t afford a full wedding planner.

 What inspired you to launch your own company in the event industry?
 How long did it take from initially having the idea to setting up and starting to attract a client base?

-I was a project manager for a few years and was planning my wedding in 2016 when I had this epiphany that project management and wedding planning were the same thing—you have multiple small deadlines you’re trying to accomplish to get to the “big” one, you’re talking to different groups of people to keep things moving, and you have to be organized and communicative during the entire process.
+I was a project manager for a few years and was planning my wedding in 2016 when I had this epiphany that project management and wedding planning were the same things—you have multiple small deadlines you’re trying to accomplish to get to the “big” one, you’re talking to different groups of people to keep things moving, and you have to be organized and communicative during the entire process.
 Since I already had the skillset for it and enjoyed planning my wedding, I decided to start my own business and put those skills toward the wedding industry.
 It took about 8 months to go from the initial idea to attracting a client base.

 What are some things you wished you knew before starting your businesses?